AdriaticOrg/sdd/features/VATDate.md

 ## Architectural Design

 Field is part of all Sales, Purchase and Service documents and finally to General Journal Line.
-When VAT date is different then Posting Date Postponed VAT feature is used to produce needed transactions.
+When VAT Date is different then Posting Date Postponed VAT feature is used to produce needed transactions.
 Finally VAT Date must be printable also on posted documents.

 ## Data Design